-The entire debt settlement enrollment phone-call takes about 45 minutes.
-Your credit report will be retrieved and everything reviewed with you.
-Following your phone call and pre-enrollment into debt settlement, you will be required to meet with a local law firm representative to finalize your approval.
+The entire debt settlement enrollment phone call takes about 45 minutes.
+First, your credit report will be retrieved and everything reviewed with you.
+Then, following your phone call and pre-enrollment into debt settlement, you will be required to meet with a local law firm representative to finalize your approval.

-The fund’s you pay each month go directly into an FDIC insured trust account that’s in your name and you have total control of the funds at all time.
+The funds you pay each month go directly into an FDIC insured trust account that’s in your name, and you have total control of the funds at all times.
 As money accumulates in this account, the law firm starts negotiating with your creditors to reduce the balances on each of your debts.
-One by one your debts will get reduced and paid off in one lump-sum payment.
+So, one by one, your debts will get reduced and paid off in one lump-sum payment.

 As soon as your creditor agrees to reduce the balance, the law firm will call you and go over the details.
 You can then accept or deny the settlement offer.
 If you reject a settlement offer, that creditor will get re-negotiated again in the future.

-On this attorney debt settlement program you also get an assurance of performance, which is similar to a money back guarantee.
-However, in the attorney world, attorneys can’t use the word “guarantee”, so it’s called an assurance of performance.
-Basically, this guarantees that the law firm saves you at least a certain amount, and if they can’t then their fees will get reduced accordingly.
+You also get an assurance of performance on this attorney debt settlement program, similar to a money-back guarantee.
+However, attorneys can’t use the word “guarantee,” so it’s called an assurance of performance in the attorney world.
+Basically, this guarantees that the law firm saves you at least a certain amount, and if they can’t, then their fees will get reduced accordingly.